-ould facilitate the kind of introspection that allows students to question values and arrive at informed nmitments.
-Acquire knowledge about different cultural and social perspectives and traditions.
-Study coherence as well as variations within a culture, group, or knowledge tradition.
-Gain respect and appreciation for a range of values, norms, behaviors, and attitudes.
-Develop an understanding of the dynamics of values formation and change.
-Expand their appreciation of accomplishments and contributions of different groups through the study of a range of cultural expressions.
-Identify their own cultural heritages and knowledge traditions and compare them with others.
-Assess the sources of their assumptions about alternative groups and examine the impact of such assumptions on the valuing of others.
-Increase their ability to cross cultural and social boundaries and interact effectively with multiple groups.
-Increase their facility with "perspective-taking," seeing events and situations from diverse points of view.
-Broaden, challenge, and complicate their worldviews. con req te: It is recommended that, wherever appropriate, readings and source materials include material ning from or giving "voice" to the groups considered.
-Also, in keeping with the innovative spirit of this nuirement, instructors are encouraged to incorporate pedagogical innovations in Perspectives on versity courses.
+- □ Acquire knowledge about different cultural and social perspectives and traditions. - □ Study coherence as well as variations within a culture, group, or knowledge tradition. - □ Gain respect and appreciation for a range of values, norms, behaviors, and attitudes. - Develop an understanding of the dynamics of values formation and change. - Expand their appreciation of accomplishments and contributions of different groups through the study of a range of cultural expressions. - □ Identify their own cultural heritages and knowledge traditions and compare them with others. - □ Assess the sources of their assumptions about alternative groups and examine the impact of such assumptions on the valuing of others. - Increase their ability to cross cultural and social boundaries and interact effectively with multiple groups. - Increase their facility with "perspective-taking," seeing events and situations from diverse points of view. - □ Broaden, challenge, and complicate their worldviews.

+Note: It is recommended that, wherever appropriate, readings and source materials include material coming from or giving "voice" to the groups considered.
+Also, in keeping with the innovative spirit of this requirement, instructors are encouraged to incorporate pedagogical innovations in Perspectives on Diversity courses.

 II.
+ALTERNATIVE PERSPECTIVES

-ALTERNATIVE PERSPECTIVES course which creates an awareness and understanding of diversity in the United States, directly dressing issues such as ethnicity, gender, disability, racism, or poverty." accomplish the above, courses should include three components: The study of minority/majority relations with a focus on how underrepresented or minority perspectives differ from mainstream or majority perspectives.
-Attention to the positive contributions of alternative groups, whose voices are heard through inclusion of materials generated by those groups.
-A unit relating course issues to the situation in the United States.
-A unit relating course issues to the situation in the Office States. Ш .
-CROSS-CULTURAL PERSPECTIVES "A course that enhances cross-cultural understandings through examination of other cultures."
-Thi is requirement may be satisfied in one of three ways: A course focusing on the culture of non-Euro-American societies.
-A 201 or higher-level course in a language used to satisfy the admission requirement or 8 credits in a language not previously studied.
-Participation in an approved semester-long study abroad program.
+"A course which creates an awareness and understanding of diversity in the United States, directly addressing issues such as ethnicity, gender, disability, racism, or poverty."
+To accomplish the above, courses should include three components:

+- □ The study of minority/majority relations with a focus on how underrepresented or minority perspectives differ from mainstream or majority perspectives. - □ Attention to the positive contributions of alternative groups, whose voices are heard through inclusion of materials generated by those groups. - A unit relating course issues to the situation in the United States.

+III.
+CROSS-CULTURAL PERSPECTIVES

+"A course that enhances cross-cultural understandings through examination of other cultures."
+This requirement may be satisfied in one of three ways:

+- □ A course focusing on the culture of non-Euro-American societies. - □ A 201 or higher-level course in a language used to satisfy the admission requirement or 8 credits in a language not previously studied. - □ Participation in an approved semester-long study abroad program.